Visit the institution website for COVID‑19 updates

 You might be a speech and language therapist, a nurse, or a physiotherapist.
 You might work with clients who have acquired difficulties as a result of a stroke or Parkinson’s disease, for example.
 Or, you may work with children with swallowing difficulties.

-You’ll explore topics including the neurobiological causes of dysphagia, the psycho-social impact on clients, and current management and intervention approaches.
+You’ll explore topics including the neurochanges in swallowing through life, the psycho-social impact on clients, and current management and intervention approaches.

 You’ll complete an independent study project, too.
 This allows you to apply your new knowledge to a work-based project that’s unique to your interests, experience and workplace.

 At Manchester Met, our academic team has clinical and research experience in the field of dysphagia.
+This means you’ll be taught by experts who understand the theoretical and practical sides of your day-to-day role, and the challenges within dysphagia.
 In 2015, they completed a study for Health Education North West on developing dysphagia competencies in the speech and language therapy profession.

 This course builds upon the findings of that project and offers support to increase evidence-based knowledge of working with children and adults with eating, drinking and swallowing difficulties.